cytoscape/cytoscape-manual/docs/index.rst

 Introduction
 ============

-Cytoscape @version@ is the latest version of Cytoscape, building upon the new architecture, developer API and set of user controls established in the 3.x series.
+Cytoscape |version| is the latest version of Cytoscape, building upon the new architecture, developer API and set of user controls established in the 3.x series.
 If you're familiar with former versions of Cytoscape, this version will feel completely familiar and you'll be all set to go.